Today we’re sharing how three of our brides, Taylor, Kate, and Jasmine, nailed the process of picking a wedding venue in Ventura County.

-When you’re planning a wedding, it’s always on the brain.
-Which is why we are so excited to announce a new column just for the engaged couple –
+When you’re planning a wedding, it’s always on the brain, which is why we are so excited to announce a new column just for the engaged couple –

 Taylor: We searched high and low before settling on California State University, Channel Islands.
-The university had only done a handful of weddings and it just felt so fresh and different from your typical full-packaged venue.
+The university had only done a handful of weddings, and it just felt so fresh and different from your typical full-packaged venue.
 We brought EVERYTHING in and had a team of people who created the perfect space.

-We’ve had a lot of friends/family who attended CSUCI and had suggested getting married there as kind of as a joke.
-We visited it at like 10 PM on our own one night and knew that’s where we wanted to get married.
-We love the Spanish and California Mission style and CSUCI encompassed it all while also having the creepy old Hotel California vibe.
-(Google Camarillo State Mental Hospital, and you’ll see what I mean!)
+We’ve had a lot of friends and family who attended CSUCI and had suggested getting married there as kind of a joke.
+We visited it at like 10PM on our own one night and knew that’s where we wanted to get married.
+We love the Spanish and California Mission style, and CSUCI encompassed it all while also having the creepy old Hotel California vibe (google Camarillo State Mental Hospital, and you’ll see what I mean)!

-Danny’s family and many of our guests were flying in from out of state and a good number of them had never seen California before.
+Danny’s family and many of our guests were flying in from out of state, and a good number of them had never seen California before.
 From our ceremony at San Buenaventura Mission with the ocean breeze flowing through the tropical gardens to the golden chaparral mountainside of Collins Ranch, they got a taste of why we love California so much!

 Jasmine: I already knew what criteria I had in mind for our perfect venue: on-site ceremony and reception accommodations, PARKING, vendor flexibility, restrooms, electricity… just to name a few.
 I mentioned obvious ones like potties and power because you’d be surprised that some really beautiful venues require that you bring in your own generators and mobile restrooms.
 I wanted everything to be easy access, not only for our guests but for setup and strike.
 I researched a few cute places in LA, then did some Google mapping and discovered they were on very busy streets with nightmare parking.

-Once I found Topa Mountain Winery on Instagram and saw how gorgeous it is, I quickly began my research.
+Once I found Topa Mountain Winery on Instagram and saw how gorgeous it was, I quickly began my research.
 TMW Event Coordinator, Sonia, was on it from my very first inquiry email.
 She was always quick to respond via email, phone, and even text!
 I was so impressed and immediately felt a sense of calm from her stellar communication.

 The venue was out of budget for us for a weekend date (even a Thursday), but once she broke down pricing for their alternate dates (when the winery is normally closed) I eagerly requested a tour.
 Same incredible venue and accommodations for a fraction of the price?
 SIGN ME UP!

-Both sets of our parents joined my fiancé and I for the tour and we all fell in love.
+Both sets of our parents joined my fiancé and me for the tour, and we all fell in love.
 TMW was the only venue we visited and we put down a deposit the same day – it just felt RIGHT.
 It checked off every one of my boxes and exceeded all, and I mean ALL, of our expectations on the big day.
 Literally every inch of that place is a photo op, with Ojai’s famous pink moment as the backdrop.
 Even though the winery was pretty local to a lot of our guests, most had never been and raved about it all night – even days later!

-I’m so excited to visit the winery on anniversaries, or whenever really, and open a bottle with my now husband.
-Topa Mountain Winery couldn’t have been more perfect for us and we will treasure it forever.
+I’m so excited to visit the winery on anniversaries, or whenever really, and open a bottle with my now-husband.
+Topa Mountain Winery couldn’t have been more perfect for us, and we will treasure it forever.

 A big thank you to these brides for sharing their process in picking a wedding venue in Ventura County!
 Want to see more from these beautiful wedding days?
-Kate’s wedding at Collins Ranch in Ojai was featured on Grey Likes Weddings.
-Jasmine’s Topa Mountain Winery Wedding was featured over at The Wedding Standard, and Taylor’s wedding at CSUCI is showcased on 100 Layer Cake.
+Kate’s wedding at Collins Ranch in Ojai was featured on Grey Likes Weddings, Jasmine’s Topa Mountain Winery Wedding was featured over at The Wedding Standard, and Taylor’s wedding at CSUCI is showcased on 100 Layer Cake.